TonyAbramo/react-memory-game/README.md

-This project feature React Hooks with a nostalgic Memory game.
+This project features React Hooks with a nostalgic Memory game.
 Enjoy !

 ## Available Scripts